 The Board meets on the second Tuesday of every other month and administers the District jurisprudence examination three (3) times per fiscal year (November, March and July).
 The Board, at it's discretion, may add additional testing dates.

 2020 is a renewal year for all licensees of the Board of Chiropractic.
 As part of the renewal process, licensees will need to complete thirty (30) hours of continuing education (CE) every two (2) years, which includes two (2) hours in the subject of LGBTQ cultural competency.

-The Board of Chiropractic meets the 2nd tuesday of every other month.
-Below is the meeting schedule for FY 2020.
+The Board of Chiropractic meets the 2nd Tuesday of every other month.

 Board Meeting Materials